 For over 45 years, Judco has listened to its customers by adding services and facilities as their needs change.
 As the automotive business started to increase, Judco responded with an exclusive design engineering and marketing facility in Detroit, Michigan.
 This division has proven to be invaluable to the automotive engineers responsible for electric switches and components.
 They can now work directly with our sales engineers who are constantly at the customer site to problem solve and develop unique applications without leaving their offices.
 It has also enabled Judco to respond instantly to the changing needs of the dynamic automotive industry.

-Judco has continued to keep pace with the ever-changing needs of the automotive, appliance, and consumer product industries.
+Judco has continued to keep pace with the ever-changing needs of the automotive, appliance, outdoor, and consumer product industries.
 Whether in the line of proprietary switches, consumer products, or custom made applications built to customer specifications, Judco will continue to answer the challenge.